Public And Private Goods, Natural Resources and Monopolies

 Tragedy of the commons, negative externalities => overconsumption

-• electromagnetic spectrum; some namespaces
+• electromagnetic spectrum; orbits

 Public Goods